ReCoded-Org/curriculum-backend-readings/module2-database-technologies/r2-introduction-to-relational-databases/README.md

 customer the order belongs.
 This is the core of relational databases: expressing relations between entities.

-This table says that Ammar has ordered a keyboard, mouse, and cookies.
+This table says that Joe has ordered a keyboard, mouse, and cookies.
 He has three orders, because there are three rows with `customer_id = 1`.
-Halit has ordered one item: rice (`customer_id = 2`).
+Jane has ordered one item: rice (`customer_id = 2`).